 Valuations and valuation appeals

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is normally set by the valuation officers of the Valuation Office Agency (VOA), an agency of the Inland Revenue.
-It draws up and maintains a full list of all the rateable values, which are available on the Valuation Office Agency website.
+All non-domestic properties have a rateable value, other than those deemed exempt, for business rates.
+The value is normally set by the Valuation Office Agency (VOA), of the Inland Revenue.
+The VOA draws-up, and maintains, a full list of all the rateable values, these are available on the Valuation Office Agency website.

-- CHALLENGE - once the facts are established, explain why you believe your valuation is wrong
+- challenge it - if you feel the value is incorrect, once the facts are established, you must explain why you believe your valuation is wrong